Reviewing Washington Prime Group Inc. (WPG-PH)'s and Urstadt Biddle Properties Inc. (NYSE:UBP)'s results | New Business Observer

 Summary

-Urstadt Biddle Properties Inc. beats on 5 of the 6 factors Washington Prime Group Inc.
+Urstadt Biddle Properties Inc. beats Washington Prime Group Inc. on 5 of the 6 factors.

 Receive News & Ratings Via Email - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings with our FREE daily email newsletter.